Bò Kho – Vietnamese Beef Stew

 Begin by rinsing the shank under cold water to remove any impurities.
 Next, trim off the thick layer of cartilage surrounding the shank using a sharp knife.
 Also, trim any large pieces of cartilage within the shank and set them aside.

 The tendon and shank cartilage are extremely tough cuts of meat and thus require a lengthy boiling period in order to tenderize.
-Boil the tendon and shank cartilage on medium-high heat for approximately an hour and a half in a medium-sized saucepan.
+Boil the tendon and shank cartilage on medium-high heat for 2-3 hours in a medium-sized saucepan.
 Skim off the scum that forms on the surface with a wire skimmer.
-As the water evaporates, add in enough water to cover the entire surface of the meat.
+As the water evaporates, add in enough water to cover the entire surface of the tendon.

-Once the tendon and shank cartilage is suitably chewy, remove from water, chop into bite-sized chunks, and add to soup.
+Once the tendon and shank cartilage is suitably tender, remove from water, chop into bite-sized chunks, and add to soup.

 While the tendon is boiling away, mince the garlic and shallots, finely chop the onion, and peel and cut the carrots into 1-inch chunks.
 If there are any large chunks of tomatoes, make sure that they are finely chopped as well.

-Cook the onions, garlic, shallots, and bruised lemongrass stalk in a tablespoon of vegetable oil on medium heat until soft and fragrant.
-Add in chunks of shank and saute until the meat begins to brown on all sides, approximately 5 to 10 minutes.
+Cook the onions, garlic, shallots, and bruised lemongrass stalks in a tablespoon of vegetable oil on medium heat until soft and fragrant.
+Next, add in 3 heaping tablespoons of Bò Kho seasoning along with the beef.
+Saute until the meat begins to brown on all sides, approximately 7 minutes.

-Season the mixture with sugar and salt and add the crushed tomatoes along with juice.
-Next, add in two tablespoons of Bò Kho seasoning and enough water to cover the surface of the mixture.
-Let it simmer on medium-low heat for 25 to 30 minutes in order for the meat to absorb the plethora of seasonings.
+Season the mixture with 1 teaspoon sugar and 2 heaping teaspoons salt, and add the crushed tomatoes along with enough water to cover the surface of the mixture.
+Let simmer on medium-low heat for 30 minutes in order for the meat to absorb the plethora of seasonings.

 After the simmering period, add the carrots and enough water to dilute the spices—approximately four times more liquid than the amount already in the pot.
 Season with several shots of fish sauce, a light sprinkling of MSG, and additional salt and sugar to taste.
-Cook the soup on medium heat until the beef is tender and flavors have married, approximately an hour and a half.
-Right before serving, do a final taste test.
-Add salt or fish sauce to intensify the overall flavor, or add a bit of water to lighten the broth.
+Cook the soup on medium heat until the beef and tendons are tender and the flavors have married, approximately 2-3 hours.

 Ladle hot broth over wide rice noodles and garnish with freshly chopped cilantro and thinly sliced onions.
-Bò Kho is also traditionally eaten with a freshly toasted baguette.
+Bò Kho can also be eaten with a toasted baguette.

-18 Responses to “Bò Kho – Vietnamese Beef Stew”
+34 thoughts on “Bò Kho – Vietnamese Beef Stew

 way to go